 Do you have a map of the course route?
 Can I upload the route?

-http://ridewithgps.com/routes/17214775.
-From the RideWithGPS map page, you may print the map and cue sheets or (using the "export" tab in the upper right-hand corner of the page) export to your PC, smartphone, or Garmin device.
+The 2017 Harvest 50 route can be found at www.RideWithGPS.com/routes/26399556.
+From the RideWithGPS map page, you may print the map and cue sheets and export to your PC, smartphone, or Garmin or other GPS device.
 For use of a smartphone, you will need to download the RideWithGPS app and set up an account (free accounts are available).

-The course for 2017 will use a variety of a roads different from 2016 including a different last 2 miles to finish at Maplelawn Farmstead.
-Final digital files and maps won't be issued until approximately 10 days before the event.
-Maps and cue sheets for both routes will be copied and available during registration.
+The course for 2017 is actually 55 miles long and uses a variety of a roads different from 2016 including a different last 4 miles to finish at Maplelawn Farmstead.
+Maps and cue sheets for both the Harvest 50 and 25 routes will be copied and available during registration.
 The courses this year will be marked with small 12"x18" yard signs, but we cannot guarantee that signs will remain or not be defaced.
 You are responsible for knowing the course!

 What kind of bike or tires should I use?

 We recommend mountain bikes or cyclocross bikes with a minimum tire width of 33 mm.
 Our gravel in Boone County can be very "plush"!